poelstra/mhub-relay/README.md

 In another terminal, send some messages that will be transformed, as specified by the default example configuration:
 ```
-mclient -t duplicate
+mhub-client -t duplicate
-mclient -t delay
+mhub-client -t delay
-mclient -t foobar
+mhub-client -t foobar
 ```

-You'll see it on the first listening `mclient` as:
+You'll see it on the first listening `mhub-client` as:
 ```
 { topic: 'duplicate', data: undefined, headers: {} }
 { topic: 'duplicate', data: undefined, headers: {} }
 { topic: 'delay', data: undefined, headers: {} }
 ```

-And on the second listening `mclient` as:
+And on the second listening `mhub-client` as:
 ```
 { topic: 'duplicate', data: undefined, headers: {} }
 { topic: 'delay', data: undefined, headers: {} }